rolepoint/flump/README.md

             db.session.flush()
             return model

 We then need to hook this Schema up to a View.
 To do this you must provide a View class which inherits from `FlumpView` and provides methods for `get_entity`, to retrieve a singular entity given an `entity_id`.
 And for `delete_entity`, to delete the given instantiated `entity`.
-You msut also provide a `get_many_entities` method which returns all of the entities available, and a `get_total_entities` method which should return a count of the total number of entities.
+You must also provide a `get_many_entities` method which returns all of the entities available, and a `get_total_entities` method which should return a count of the total number of entities.
 You can limit the number of entities you wish to be returned by using the provided `NumberSizePagination` mixin, or rolling your own.
-The example below does NOT use the `NumberSizePagination` mixn.
+The example below does NOT use the `NumberSizePagination` mixin.

 An example of this would be: